frepke/domoticz/README.md

 -p 8080| GUI
 -p 6144| Domoticz communication port.
 -p 443| Domoticz communication port.
--e PUID=1000| for UserID - see below for explanation -e PGID=1000| for GroupID - see below for explanation -e TZ=Europe/Amsterdam| Specify a timezone to use EG Europe/Amsterdam.
+-e PUID=1000| for UserID - see below for explanation.
+-e PGID=1000| for GroupID - see below for explanation.
+-e TZ=Europe/Amsterdam| Specify a timezone to use EG Europe/Amsterdam.
 -v /config| Where Domoticz stores config files and data.
 --device| path to device for passing through USB devices.